Pennsylvania: 17th century

 On September 12, 1672, during the Third Anglo-Dutch War, the Dutch reconquered New York Colony/New Amsterdam, establishing three County Courts, which went on to become original Counties in present-day Delaware and Pennsylvania.
 The one that later transferred to Pennsylvania was Upland.
 This was partially reversed on February 9, 1674, when the Treaty of Westminster ended the Third Anglo-Dutch War and reverted all political situations to the status quo ante bellum.
 The British retained the Dutch Counties with their Dutch names.
 By June 11, 1674, New York reasserted control over the outlying colonies, including Upland, and the names started to be changed to British names by November 11, 1674.
 Upland was partitioned on November 12, 1674, producing the general outline of the current border between Pennsylvania and Delaware.

 On February 28, 1681, Charles II granted a land charter to Quaker leader William Penn to repay a debt of £16,000 (around £2,100,000 in 2008, adjusting for retail inflation) owed to William's father.
-This transaction represents one of the largest land grants to an individual in history.
+The transaction represents one of the largest land grants to an individual in history.
 Penn proposed that the land be called New Wales, but there were objections to that name, so he recommended Sylvania (from the Latin silva: "forest, woods").
 The King named it Pennsylvania (literally "Penn's Woods") in honor of Admiral Penn.
 The younger Penn was embarrassed at this name, fearing that people would think he had named it after himself, but King Charles would not rename the grant.
-Penn established a government with two innovations that were much copied in the New World: the county commission and freedom of religious conviction.
+Penn established a government with two innovations, the county commission and freedom of religion, which were subsequently replicated in many of the Thirteen Colonies.

-What had been Upland on the Pennsylvania side of the Pennsylvania-Delaware border was renamed as Chester County when Pennsylvania instituted their colonial governments on March 4, 1681.
+What had been Upland on the Pennsylvania side of the Pennsylvania-Delaware border was renamed Chester County when Pennsylvania instituted its colonial governments on March 4, 1681.
 Penn signed a peace treaty with Tamanend, leader of the Lenape, which began a long period of friendly relations between the Quakers and the Indians.
 Additional treaties between Quakers and other tribes followed.
-The treaty of William Penn was never violated.
+The Treaty of Shackamaxon of William Penn was never violated.